david-walters/Milestone-3-broken/README.md

 ### Issue 3

 As I was building my components, I realised there were some props I needed and I had no way to access them as the component branches were not connected.
-I tried finding a way to use the props but all were illogical and thus didn't work.
+I tried finding a way to use the props but all the ways were illogical and thus didn't work.
 I thought that the only way I can do it is to move my useState variables to the App.js file where I can then pass them all through as props to the relevent components.

 <br>